Josh McQuoid: Aldershot Town

 On 26 January 2018, McQuoid signed for National League club Aldershot Town on a contract until the end of 2017–18, after leaving Luton by mutual consent.
 He was released at the end of the season.

 Weymouth

 McQuoid signed for Southern League Premier Division South club Weymouth on 4 August 2018 on a contract of undisclosed length.
+An unfortunate injury kept McQuoid out for the majority of his first season at Weymouth, but he re-signed for the 2019/20 season in May 2019.
+In July 2019, manager Mark Molesley named McQuoid team captain.

 Aldershot Town

 On 17 June 2022, McQuoid returned to Aldershot Town on a one-year deal following Weymouth's relegation to the National League South.

+Weymouth

+McQuoid returned to National League South club Weymouth on 29 July 2023 on a contract of undisclosed length.

+Wimborne Town

+On 5 June 2025, McQuoid joined Southern League Premier Division South side Wimborne Town.

 International career

 McQuoid qualified to play for Northern Ireland through his Belfast-born grandfather.
 He was first called up by Northern Ireland U19 in March 2007, before even making a first-team appearance for Bournemouth.
 McQuoid was then called up by Northern Ireland U21 on 8 November 2008.
 McQuoid scored his first Northern Ireland U21 goals in a 3–1 win over Scotland U21.
 In May 2009, McQuoid was called up by Northern Ireland B team for the match against Scotland B. He was called up to the senior Northern Ireland team for the first time for a friendly against Morocco in November 2010 and won a penalty in the dying stages of the match, converted by Rory Patterson to earn his team a draw.
 He has since won four further caps for the senior team, all between 2010 and 2011.